bobdavies2000/OpenCVB/README.md

 -   First example of using low resolution internally while displaying full resolution
 -   RGB Depth can be displayed with numerous different palettes.
 You can create your own.

-# Recent Changes –November 2021
+# 2021 November - Recent Changes

 -   Almost 1100 algorithms – almost all less than a page of code.
 Average algorithm is 31 lines of code
 -   The reduced point cloud predictably divides an image for analysis.